Does Marriage Affect Credit Scores?

 Strategic Account Sharing

-You can also consider opening a shared credit card.
-Again, the credit limit and payment history are added to your and your spouse’s credit reports.
-Ensure you keep credit usage low on the card and never miss a payment on joint credit card accounts.
+The credit line and payment history are added to your and your spouse’s credit reports, so managing the account responsibly is crucial.
+Ensure you keep credit usage low on the card and never miss a payment on joint credit card accounts, as this will impact both partners’ credit.

 Track Progress